ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideWindows.md

 #

-Follow the installation dialog box to finish with the installation of the workspace app (Refer to **image 4** to see what it would look like when installing).
+Follow the installation dialog box to finish with the installation of the workspace app ( **Image 4** provides a visual representation).

 ![Image 4: Installing Citrix Workspace](files/Installing_app.PNG "Image 4: Installing Citrix Workspace Dialog box")